dfoerderreuther/referenced-assets-package-helper/README.md

 ## Use case:

 You received a package from your customer that only contains pages from /content/...
 Required assets are not part of the package.
 The entire /content/dam folder is to large to pack.

 ## Usage

 ### 1. Create empty package:

-First parameter is path to AEM page.
-Second parameter the new to create package.
+First parameter is path to a from a package extracted AEM page.
+Second parameter the name of a new package which eventually contains the missing assets.

 ./run.sh ../path/to/crx_root/content/we-retail/us/en/experience we-retail-en-experience-assets